esayyari/DiscoVista/README.md

-## GC content analysis
+### 3. GC content analysis
-* GC content analysis shows the ratio of GC content (to number of A, C, G, T's) in first codon position, second codon position, third codon position, and all together across different species.
+* GC content analysis shows the ratio of GC content (to the number of A, C, G, T's) in first codon position, second codon position, third codon position, and all together across different species.
 For satisfying stationary assumption in DNA sequence evolution models, we expect that these ratios be close to identical across all species.
 * For GC content analysis use this structure **path/GENE_ID/DST-alignment-noFilter.fasta**, where **DST** defines the data sequence type (e.g FNA, NA, etc.), and DST-alignment-noFilter.fasta is the original sequence alignment without filtering.
-Please use the folloing command in bash:
+Please use the following command in bash:

 ~~~bash
 ./discoVista.py -p $path -m 2 -a annotation.txt
 ~~~

-## Occupancy analsysi
+### 4. Occupancy analysis
 * To see the occupancy of different species or clades in different genes you would use the following commands.
 * First for this analysis use this structure to have the sequence alignments, **path/GENE\_ID/DST-alignment-MODEL\_CONDITION.fasta**, where **MODE\_CONDITION** defines the model condition that the sequence is generated based on.
 Then you would use this command: